yoctoalex/eap_lab/README.rst

 `c)` Paste the record name you copied in step 1.a) above into "Fully Qualified Domain Name (FQDN)" field and click **Save & Continue**.
 .. figure:: _figures/117.png

-The system will gather app endpoint and region detail, show them and ask you to **Save & Continue**.
+Using record IP, the system will look for the nearest instance, gather app endpoint and region detail, show them and ask you to **Save & Continue**.

 .. figure:: _figures/118.png